Advanced Interface¶

 Tip

-When writing automation code, you can directly enter the command lamda in the terminal on the right side of the remote desktop and execute the test code below, or perform element selection and click testing on your own.
-This can speed up development and verification.
+When writing automation code, you can directly enter the command lamda in the terminal on the right side of the remote desktop and execute the following test code inside it, or manually select elements, perform click tests, etc., to speed up both coding and verification.

 Getting Elements¶

-You may have already learned about it in the basics or earlier sections.
-You need to find the relevant element using a selector before you can operate.
+You may have already gained some understanding of this in the Basics or earlier sections.
+You need to locate relevant elements via selectors to perform operations.
 You should also have seen where to obtain selector parameters.
-The following introduction will revolve around this element.
-On the right side of this image, you can see information about the "Agree" element.
+The following introduction will revolve around these elements.
+You can see information about the element “同意” (Agree) on the right side of this image.

 Attention

-The element you directly click on the left interface may not be the actual element because it may overlap with other elements in size and position.
-Usually, multiple overlapping elements in position or size are displayed in the information bar on the right.
-You can scroll up and down to see which one is truly needed.
-You can also manually traverse all elements by pressing the TAB key on the left selection interface.
+The element you click directly in the left interface may not be the actual element because it might overlap in size and position with other elements.
+Typically, multiple overlapping elements will be listed in the information panel on the right; you can scroll up and down to see which one you actually need.
+You can also manually traverse all elements by pressing the TAB key in the left selection interface.

-For the above element, we generally obtain it through text.
-The condition for using text is that no other element in the current interface also has text "Agree", this is the simplest method.
-You can also choose resourceId, but note that resourceId here does not represent a unique ID; it represents a resource ID, and an interface may contain many elements with the same resource ID.
-Other fields like packageName, checkable, etc. are not commonly used, but if text, resourceId, description, etc. are absent, you can try these fields.
-We can obtain this element through the following ways.
+For the above element, we generally obtain it via text.
+Using text works if there is no other element on the current screen that also has the text “同意”—this is the simplest method.
+Alternatively, you can use resourceId, but note that resourceId here does not represent a unique ID; it represents a resource ID, and a single screen may contain many elements with the same resource ID.
+Other fields like packageName, checkable, etc., are not commonly used, but if text, resourceId, description, etc., are unavailable, you can try these fields.
+We can locate this element in the following ways:

 element = d(text="同意")